Rules and Regulations

-10. Finding your Match Schedule: League schedules can be found within the flex league event page under the “matchups” tab.
+10. Finding your Match Schedule: League schedules can be found within the flex league event page under the “Matchups” tab.

-11. Standings: League standings can be found by selecting the “standings tab” where your matchups are shown on the event page and this will update automatically when your posted score is confirmed.
+11. Standings: League standings can be found by selecting the “Standings” tab where your matchups are shown on the event page and this will update automatically when your posted score is confirmed.

 12. Match Protests: You can formally submit a match protest here.
-This should be the last resort between you and your opponent.
+This should be a last resort between you and your opponent.
 Three match protests against a player may result in a ban from participation in future Universal Tennis Flex Leagues.

 13. Prizes: All Division winners will receive prizes for their Universal Tennis Flex League.
 To receive a prize you must complete at least 3 matches.
 If one player is undefeated, and another has one loss but has completed more matches, the prize will go to the player who completed more matches.
 Prize notifications are sent out approximately two weeks after the league end date.
 Any match results not submitted within a week after the league end date may not count toward the final league Standings.

 1. Scheduling Match Times and Locations: Players are responsible for scheduling their own match times with their opponent at a mutually agreed-upon court location.
 We do not specify home vs. away courts in order to allow players the most flexibility when scheduling their matches.